 “No signs of forced entry, no fingerprints, no tracks.
 Just blood on the stairs—yours, I’m guessing,” she added, nodding at Emily.
 “We searched every room, every closet.
 The house is clean.”

-Emily’s vision blurred as the paramedics wheeled her toward the ambulance.
-The pain in her back was a dull ache now, but it felt… wrong, like something had marked her, claimed her.
-But the pain wasn’t even the worst thing.
+Emily’s vision blurred as the paramedics took her to the ambulance.
+The pain in her back was a dull ache, but it felt strange, as if something had left a mark on her.
+Still, the pain wasn’t the worst part.

-It was the sound she heard as the ambulance doors closed—a soft, rhythmic tapping, like fingers drumming on wood, waiting for her to close her eyes.
+It was the sound she heard as the ambulance doors closed: a soft, steady tapping, almost like fingers drumming on wood, as if waiting for her to close her eyes.